 Fatigue is inevitable in hospital nursing, because shift work is required to provide 24/7 cover.
-There are well-documented adverse effects of fatigue and shift work on patient safety and quality of care, as well as on the health, safety, and retention of nurses.
+There are well-documented adverse effects of fatigue and shift work on patient safety and quality of care, as well as on the health, safety, wellbeing and retention of nurses.
 Advances in scientific knowledge and safety management systems can be used to reduce these adverse effects.
-The approach described here is designed to help DHBs and nurses meet their obligation under the HASW Act to reduce fatigue as a cause of hazards 'as far as is reasonably practicable'.
+The approach described here is designed to help DHBs and nurses meet their obligation under the Health and Safety at Work Act (2015) to reduce fatigue as a cause of hazards 'so far as is reasonably practicable'.
 It is anticipated that details of FSMS will be adapted to best suit local conditions in different DHBs, but that the overarching principles are common to all.